arun-instructor/FEWD27-Arun/week_02_layout/04_layout/README.md

 - You can also used percentage width, which will have the columns respond to the screen size.
 - You can tell already that the calculations can get out of hand really fast...

+##Element Alignment
+- To determine how we can align an element we have to first know what kind of element it is.
+- Inline elements can be aligned as text, so with the `text-align` CSS property.
+- Block elements can be aligned using the space around them - margin.
+A margin set to auto for both left and right will center the element in a container.

 ##The Grid Layout
 - Most modern layouts operate on a standard 12-column grid system.
 - If you break down any of the websites you know and love you will notice many variations on the 12 column grid.